Home › Resources & tools › Schemas are everywhere

 Data Commons brings thousands of public datasets together into one data graph to give data analysts and researchers a jump-start on analysing open data.

-Countries of the world in Arabic
+Countries of the world in Odia

 All prices listed are in United States Dollars (USD).
 Visual representations of products are intended for illustrative purposes.
 Actual products may exhibit variations in color, texture, or other characteristics inherent to the manufacturing process.
 The products' design and underlying technology are protected by applicable intellectual property laws.
 Unauthorized reproduction or distribution is prohibited.